-If, like us, Thai cuisine is your favourite, taking a Thai cooking class, is a fun thing to do in Thailand.
+If you enjoy cooking taking a Thai cooking class is a fun thing to do in Thailand.
 You can take a full or a half-day class.

 Most classes are similar – you are taught how to prepare a soup, a curry and a stir-fry.
 At first, you get an introduction to local spices, herbs, vegetables, and other ingredients that are used to prepare the dish.
-You then (in most cases) get to visit a local market where your chef selects ingredients for the dishes.
+You are then taken to a local market where your chef selects ingredients for the dishes.
 The chef then shows you how to prepare popular dishes, such as Tom Yum Soup, Green Curry and Pad Thai.

 Another option for food lovers in Thailand is exploring the local street and fruit markets.
 A popular way to do so is visiting a floating market.
-Damnoen Saduak Floating Market in Ratchaburi, about 60 miles Southwest of Bangkok, is one of the most famous in Thailand, and a must see destination if you are in Bangkok.
+The floating market in Pattaya, is one of the best floating markets in Thailand and the food there is authentic Thai food.

-- Best location: Soi Cowboy and Khaosan Road in Bangkok, Walking Street in Pattaya & Walking Street (Bangla Road) in Phuket
+- Best location: Walking Street in Pattaya, Soi Cowboy and Khaosan Road in Bangkok & Walking Street (Bangla Road) in Phuket

-Open mindedness and a good sense of humour are a prerequisite to enjoying yourself as you explore these colourful streets, charged with excitement and energy.
+- Open mindedness and a good sense of humour are a prerequisite to enjoying yourself.

 - Be careful of scamsters.